bilgedemirkaya/WTMBerlin/week8/README.md

-You can go to frontend and backend folders and seperately run their code
+You can go to frontend and backend folders and seperately run the code